J. D. Sumner: Range and awards

 For 18 years, Sumner held the Guinness World Record for recording the lowest bass note.
 As of 2011, he has been surpassed only by the following three vocalists: Dan Britton (1984), Tim Storms (2002 and once more in 2012), and Roger Menees (2011).
 Sumner was inducted into the Gospel Music Hall of Fame in 1984 and the Southern Gospel Music Association Hall of Fame in 1997.

 Death

-J.D.
-Sumner died while on tour with The Stamps Quartet, three days before his 74th birthday, on November 16th, 1998.
-He was found dead of a heart attack in his hotel room in Myrtle Beach, SC.
+On November 16, 1998, three days before his 74th birthday, Sumner was found dead of a heart attack in his hotel room in Myrtle Beach, South Carolina, while on tour with the Stamps Quartet.

 Other activities

 In 1964, Sumner founded the Gospel Music Association with James Blackwood.
 He was also the founding force behind the National Quartet Convention.

 Songwriting

 Sumner wrote more than 700 songs including the following: